joursler-Sunset/idunno.Authentication/src/idunno.Authentication.SharedKey/README.md

 ### Building a signature

 To build a signature various properties of the request must be build into a representation of the request.
-The request representation is built by constructing a string from the following parts of the request, in the order listed, with each item followed by a newline character, separated by a newline (\n) character
+The request representation is built by constructing a string from the following parts of the request, in the order listed, with each item followed by a newline (\n) character as indicated.

-* The HTTP verb for the request, in uppercase.
+* The HTTP verb for the request, in uppercase, followed by a newline (\n), then
-* The Content-Encoding header value for the request if present, otherwise an empty string.
+* The Content-Encoding header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The Content-Language header value for the request if present, otherwise an empty string.
+* The Content-Language header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The Content-Length header value for the request if present, otherwise an 0 followed by a newline (\n).
+* The Content-Length header value for the request if present, otherwise an 0 followed by a newline (\n), then
-* The Content-MD5 header value for the request if present, which must be present if the request has content, otherwise an empty string.
+* The Content-MD5 header value for the request if present, which must be present if the request has content, otherwise an empty string, followed by a newline (\n), then
-* The Content-Type header value for the request if present, otherwise an empty string.
+* The Content-Type header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The Date header value for the request if present, which much be present.
+* The Date header value for the request if present, *which must be present in a request*, followed by a newline (\n), then
-* The If-Modified-Since header value for the request if present, otherwise an empty string.
+* The If-Modified-Since header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The If-Match header value for the request if present, otherwise an empty string.
+* The If-Match header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The If-None-Match header value for the request if present, otherwise an empty string.
+* The If-None-Match header value for the request if present, otherwise an empty string, followed by a newline (\n), then
-* The If-Unmodified-Since header value for the request if present, otherwise an empty string.
+* The If-Unmodified-Since header value for the request if present, otherwise an empty string, followed by a newline (\n), then finally
-* The Range header value for the request if present, otherwise an empty string.
+* The Range header value for the request if present, otherwise an empty string, followed by a newline (\n).

-This representation is then appended with a canonicalized representation of the resource being requested.
+This request properties representation is then appended with a canonicalised resource.

-The canonicalized resource is built by constructing a string as follows
+The canonicalised resource is built by constructing a string as follows

-* Start a string with the resource's encoded URI path, beginning with the forward slash (/) character, without query parameters
+* Start a string with the resource's encoded URI path, beginning with the forward slash (/) character, excluding any query parameters
+* Query parameter names are normalized to lower case
-* Sort the query parameter names in alphabetical order, treating a query parameter that is not a key/value pair as having a null parameter name and coming first in any sorting
+* Sort the normalized, lower case, query parameter names in alphabetical order, treating any query parameter that is not a key/value pair as having a empty string as the parameter name and coming first in any sorting
 * For each query parameter name
   * Append a newline (\n) character to the resource string
   * Append the parameter name to the resource string, followed by a colon (:)
   * Append the parameter value to the resource string.
-If a parameter has multiple values the values should be sorted lexicographically and append as a comma separated list
+If a parameter has multiple values the values should be sorted lexicographically and appended as a comma separated list

-Note that this formatting excludes the ability to use newline (\n) characters or commas in query parameters.
+**Note that this canonicalisation method means you cannot use a newline (\n) character or commas in query parameters.**

 To summarize, a signature is calculated over the following representation of a request.

 ```
-propertyStringToSign = VERB + "\n" +
+canonicalisedRequest = VERB + "\n" +
                        Content-Encoding + "\n" +
                        Content-Language + "\n" +
                        Content-Length + "\n" +